noone-m/stock_market_analysis/README.md

-# 📈 Stock Market Analysis & Prediction using LSTM and Transformer
+# 📈 Stock Market Analysis & Prediction using LSTM

 Welcome to the **Stock Market Analysis & Prediction** project!
-This repository contains code and resources for analyzing stock market data and making predictions using advanced deep learning models, specifically Long Short-Term Memory (LSTM) and Transformer models.
+This repository contains code and resources for analyzing stock market data and making predictions using advanced deep learning models, specifically Long Short-Term Memory (LSTM).

 ## 🌟 Features